ShZil/network-utilities/Scanner/README.md

 moved the `terminator` to be in globalstuff.
 Use the terminator in `threadify` too.
 I also added a `sys.exit()` under `_resolver`, to ensure everything was closing.

+[01:32] Got a `RuntimeError: cannot join thread before it is started` in `threadify`, because some threads were not started when I closed the window, because `terminator` was set.
+Solution: wrap in try-except and ignore `RuntimeError`s.